raysca/quiz/revis3.md

 - CSS Layout (e.g. Flexbox, Grid)
 - JavaScript Fundamentals (e.g. `this`, `prototype`, `async`, `await`, `Promise`)

+### Example HTML, CSS, JavaScript Questions

+- What is the difference between `null` and `undefined`?
+- What is event bubbling?

 ## Web Frameworks

-You should be familiar with at least one web framework.
-The most popular ones are React, Vue, and Angular.
-Here are some topics that you should be familiar with:
+Familiarity with at least one web framework is expected.
+Notable frameworks include React, Vue, and Angular.
+Focus on the following areas:

 - Components
 - State Management
 - Routing
 - Server Side Rendering

+### Example React Question

+- Why use `useReducer` instead of `useState`?
+- What is prop drilling and how can it be avoided?

 ## Server Programming Language (e.g. Node.js or Python)

-Full stack engineers are usually expected to be very comfortable with at least one server programming language usually Node.js.
-Here are some topics that you should be familiar with:
+Full stack developers should excel in at least one server programming language, typically Node.js.
+Key areas of expertise include:

 - Express (or other web frameworks)
 - REST APIs